Slate Islands (Ontario): Fauna

-The islands are home to woodland caribou which migrated by ice bridge from the mainland most recently in 1907.
+The islands are home to boreal woodland caribou which migrated by ice bridge from the mainland most recently in 1907.
 They have been studied extensively from 1974 to 2007 by A.T.
 (Tom) Bergerud.
 The caribou are a classic example of island biogeography in action; the islands are notable for species that are absent but present on the adjacent mainland (red squirrel, moose, white-tailed deer, and grouse).
 No ungulates were present on the islands until the caribou arrived in the early 1900s while predators have been present only sporadically.
 Caribou reached the highest population density in the world on the islands before the 1990s, with the herd estimated at 650 animals.
 After a food shortage and die-off in 1990, the numbers were reduced to about 100.
 In 2012 there were about 200 caribou on the Slate Islands.
-Wolves reached the archipelago in the early 1990s, preying heavily on the caribou, but for reasons not entirely understood, they disappeared a few years later.
+Great Lakes-boreal wolves reached the archipelago in the early 1990s, preying heavily on the caribou, but for reasons not entirely understood, they disappeared a few years later.
 Wolves are again present on the island since winter 2015/16 (or earlier) as evidenced by aerial observation and scat.

 The waters surrounding the Slate Islands have been protected from commercial fishing to preserve one of the last native stocks of lake trout in Lake Superior.
 The Islands have been a source of lake trout brood stock used at the Dorion Fish Hatchery, and fingerlings are planted back to Lake Superior to restore the fishery.

 Species

-Mammals found on the islands include woodland caribou, grey wolf, beaver, muskrat, snowshoe hare, red fox, meadow jumping mouse, and little brown bat.
+Mammals found on the islands include boreal woodland caribou, Great Lakes wolf, North American beaver, muskrat, snowshoe hare, red fox, meadow jumping mouse, and little brown bat.

 Bird species include American bittern, bald eagle, Canada goose, common loon, great blue heron, grey jay, herring gull, red-breasted merganser, and peregrine falcon.

 Amphibians present include blue-spotted salamander, boreal chorus frog, Cope's gray treefrog, western American toad, northern spring peeper, and wood frog.